thillRobot/seam_detection/README.md

 #### Things To Do (priority top to bottom):

+- [ ] IN PROGRESS - test multiview part reconstructions (needs new name maybe, find standard name)

+- [ ] IN PROGRESS - use a .cpp class with header file to create sharable functions for project, see cloudfilter.cpp, cloudfilter.h trying hard to follow standard cpp class convention for usability

 - [ ] IN PROGRESS - use a .cpp class to improve RGB pointcloud filtering and file management, see `filter_dataset.cpp`

 - [ ] IN PROGRESS - use a .cpp class to improve the implementation of seam_detection.cpp, clean up the code in general, it is overbloated! - see devel